xxy-im/xxy-im/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I'm currently working on quantitative trading and AI,using Rust and C++
+- 🔭 I'm currently working on quantitative trading and AI, using Rust and C++
 - 🌱 I’m currently focusing on:
   - Developing and optimizing trading system
   - High-frequency market-making strategies